kubeflow/spark-operator/docs/user-guide.md

 ### Using Sidecar Containers

-A `SparkApplication` can specify one or more optional sidecar containers for the driver or executor pod, using the optional field `.spec.driver.sidecars` or `.spec.executor.containers`.
+A `SparkApplication` can specify one or more optional sidecar containers for the driver or executor pod, using the optional field `.spec.driver.sidecars` or `.spec.executor.sidecars`.
 The specification of each sidecar container follows the [Container](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#container-v1-core) API definition.
 Below is an example:

 ```yaml
 spec: